liflab/cornipickle-android-probe/README.md

 Compiling and Installing Cornipickle                             {#install}
 ------------------------------------
 -Server :
-   For install and run server ,you can more information [here](https://github.com/liflab/cornipickle)
+   For install and run server ,you can find more information [here](https://github.com/liflab/cornipickle)

--Sonde
+-Sonde                                                             {#sonde}

    Download the sources for Cornipickle from or clone the repository using Git: